hardtware/DC2/README.md

 *need to also restart the avahi service -- NOT SURE HOW TO DO THIS*

 NOTE: Everwhere you see `dc2` below, change that to the new hostname you have given your DC2.

-3.4 If you are not in the `America/Los Angeles` timezone you can change it with `sudo dpkg-reconfigure tzdata`

-3.5 If you want to change the locale, follow directions at https://help.ubuntu.com/community/Locale

-3.6 If you don't have an ssh key, create one *link to directions*

-3.7 Copy your SSH public key to your DC2.
-If your SSH public key is at `~/.ssh/id_rsa.pub`

-`ssh dc2@dc2.local "cat >> .ssh/authorized_keys" < ~/.ssh/id_rsa.pub`

 ## 4. Setup DC2 as a Docker Machine